ringcentral/engage-voice-api-docs/docs/dialing/quick-start.md

     $ composer require engagevoice-sdk-wrapper
     ```

-    ### Create and Edit create-queue-group.php
+    ### Create and Edit create-dial-group.php

-    Create a file called <tt>create-queue-group.php</tt>.
+    Create a file called <tt>create-dial-group.php</tt>.
 Be sure to edit the variables in ALL CAPS with your app and user credentials.

     ```php
-    {!> code-samples/routing/quick-start.php !}
+    {!> code-samples/dialing/quick-start.php !}
     ```

     ### Run Your Code